Australia’s Best Wine Regions

 The region is sparsely populated and has landscapes reminiscent of the English countryside, making it one of Australia’s most distinct holiday destinations.
 You’ll want to hire a car to explore the countryside because although some tours are provided, you can get the most of the quirky region with the freedom of your own vehicle.

 You can also explore the region as part of the Tamar Valley wine trail.
-As well as other gourmet food producers such as Tamar Valley diary (which produce the most delicious commercial yoghurt) and small food producers.
+Non-drinkers will still enjoy all the other gourmet food such as Tamar Valley diary (which produce the most delicious commercial yoghurt) and small food producers.